-I am hoping that if you read my blog with any regularity that I may be able to get you excited about having more time with me in a workshop, where you can ask questions and have me clarify even more than you get through this blog.
+I hope that if you read my blog regularly, I may get you excited about having more time with me in a workshop where you can ask questions and have me clarify even more than you get through this blog.

-I am getting really excited about teaching storytelling workshops over the next few months.
+I am getting excited about teaching storytelling workshops over the next few months.

-I a couple weeks I am flying to Nicaragua to help teach a storytellers abroad workshop with my friends James Dockery and Jeff Raymond.
-Right after that workshop I will be in Kona, Hawaii with my good friend Dennis Fahringer teaching the same skills to his students who will be going to Brazil to cover stories around the Olympics.
+I am flying to Nicaragua in a couple of weeks to help teach a storytellers workshop abroad with my friends James Dockery and Jeff Raymond.
+Right after that workshop, I will be in Kona, Hawaii, with my good friend Dennis Fahringer, teaching the same skills to his students who will go to Brazil to cover stories about the Olympics.

-While seeing sites like the sunset above in Kona are part of the trips, we spend a lot of time like James is doing here with student Jon Franz.
-We enjoy working with people and watching stories come together over just one week.
+While seeing sites like the sunset above in Kona is part of the trip, we spend a lot of time as James does with student Jon Franz.
+We enjoy working with people and watching stories come together over a week.

-Unfortunately both the Nicaragua and Hawaii classes are full, but you can join Gary S. Chapman and I in Honduras this fall.
+Unfortunately, the Nicaragua and Hawaii classes are full, but you can join Gary S. Chapman and me in Honduras this fall.

-Come with us to the remote area Agalta Valley in Central Honduras.
+Come with us to the remote area of Agalta Valley in Central Honduras.
 We will be staying at Rancho el Paraiso, a 1,400-acre working ranch.
-You can learn to milk a cow if you like and watch the heard of cattle being taken out to the fields each day and brought in to be milked.
+You can learn to milk a cow if you like and watch the herd of cattle being taken out to the fields daily and brought in for milking.

-When Honduras Outreach was started 25 years ago they bought the ranch and created dorms and cafeteria to house the volunteers who come year around to do projects in the valley.
-Their 60 local Honduran staff members work year-round with communities in the areas of healthcare, agriculture, education, faith building, and commerce.
+When the founders started Honduras Outreach 25 years ago, they bought the ranch and created dorms and a cafeteria to house the volunteers who come year-round to do projects in the valley.
+Their 60 local Honduran staff members work year-round with communities in healthcare, agriculture, education, faith-building, and commerce.

-Honduras Outreach has had the president of Honduras to visit not only the ranch but come to the US to give them an award for such outstanding work.
+Honduras Outreach has had the president of Honduras visit the ranch and come to the US to give them an award for such outstanding work.

-Enjoy your days taking pictures in the beautiful Agalta Valley and showing your work to world traveling seasoned professional photographers [Gary Chapman and Stanley Leary] for feedback each day.
+Enjoy your days taking pictures in the beautiful Agalta Valley and showing your work to world-traveling seasoned professional photographers [Gary Chapman and Stanley Leary] for daily feedback.

 We will also be teaching how to capture a story for a nonprofit.
-We will give you tips that you can use in your future travels.
+Finally, we will give you tips you can use in future travels.

 Go here to learn more about the workshop.

-“The reason I do workshops is so I can learn, and I am fortunate that I’ve probably gained more from the whole experience of teaching than any one participant has.
-It is all about asking.” – John Sexton
+“The reason I do workshops is so I can learn, and I am fortunate that I’ve probably gained more from the whole teaching experience than any participant has.
+It is all about asking.” – John Sexton.

-- ACCESS – One of the hardest thing about having great images and stories is access to those people that are interesting.
+- ACCESS – One of the most challenging things about having great images and stories is access to interesting people.
 All the workshops I am working with have already lined up stories for the workshop participants.

 - MORE THAN – This is a deeper dive than that as a tourist.
-You get a chance to meet someone and hang out with them and get to know more about them.
-This is what tourists seldom get to do on a vacation.
+You get to meet someone, hang out with them, and learn more about them.
+Meeting people where they live is what tourists seldom get to do on vacation.

-- SEASONED PROS – Getting feedback each day from professionals whose life has been traveling the world and doing stories on people of every walk of life.
-Having them review your work and give you tips each day.
+- SEASONED PROS – Getting feedback each day from professionals whose lives have been traveling the world and telling stories about people from every walk of life.
+Have them review your work and give you tips each day.

-- LOGISTICS – All the logistics of the traveling has been taken care for you.
-You just have to pack and get to the first location and we plan the rest for you.
+- LOGISTICS – All the logistics of the traveling have been taken care of for you.
+You must pack and get to the first location, and we will plan the rest for you.

-- TRAINING – We will teach you how to use software, how to get a story and how to put it together in a package.
+- TRAINING – We will teach you how to use software, get a story, and assemble it in a package.